emdmed/runeet/README.md

 Desktop app right now only available for Ubuntu

-✅ Auto-detect projects – Just enter a folder path, and RunDeck lists all available servers.
+✅ Auto-detect projects – Just enter a folder path, and Runeet lists all available servers.

 ⭐ Favorite projects – Keep important projects at the top for quick access.